skoolkid/skoolkit/sphinx/source/man/skool2sft.py.rst

 OPTIONS
 =======
 -b, --preserve-base
-  Preserve the base of decimal and hexadecimal values in DEFB, DEFM, DEFS and DEFW statements.
+  Preserve the base of decimal and hexadecimal values in instruction operands and DEFB, DEFM, DEFS and DEFW statements.
 (By default, only binary values are preserved.)

 -h, --hex
   Write addresses in hexadecimal format.